hcoggan/plasticity-simulations/README.md

 * jul_tracerx_analysis.ipynb: the code used to extract summary statistics from TRACERx data.

-* jan_classification_and_analysis.ipynb: the code used to analyse bulk-tumour simulations.
+* jan_classification_and_analysis.ipynb: the code used to analyse bulk-tumour simulations and produce all main and supplementary figures related to the modelling.